Zoomed Image

 Field Description

-Indexation Whether annual indexation is applied to the depreciable base.
+Apply Indexation Whether annual indexation is applied to the depreciable base.
 Typically used for property assets.

 Adding a Rule

-To add a new depreciation rule:
+To add a new depreciation rule to a book:

-1. Click the Add Rule button.
+1. Click Add Rule on the Depreciation Profiles grid.

-3. Enter the recovery period, salvage value, and other parameters as needed.
+4. Enter the recovery period, salvage value, and other parameters as needed.

 Editing a Rule